Analysis | Republicans’ loyalty to Trump means more doubt hovers over Biden’s hope of bipartisanship

 “They dropped hundreds of thousands of ballots in each state.
 It’s all documented,” Trump falsely claimed with no evidence.
 “The problem is that we need a party that’s going to fight.
 And we have some great congressmen and women that are doing it.
 And we have others, some great fighters.
 But we won this in a landslide.
 They know it, and we need backing from — like the Justice Department and other people have to finally step up.”

 Not all of the Republicans are responding this way to Biden’s win.
-Senate Majority Leader Mitch McConnell (R.-Ky.) notably congratulated Biden Tuesday on his victory during a speech from the Senate floor — something that drew Trump’s ire.
+Senate Majority Leader Mitch McConnell (R.-Ky.) notably congratulated Biden on his victory during a speech from the Senate floor on Dec.
+15 — something that drew Trump’s ire.

 “Many of us hoped that the presidential election would yield a different result, but our system of government has processes to determine who will be sworn in on January 20,” McConnell said.